LeadsPlus/elasticsearch-by-example/README.md

 I have deliberately used raw [JSON](http://www.json.org/) structures to facilitate communication with [ElasticSearch](http://elasticsearch.org) using the
 [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) API to make it clear.
-There are no abstractions to hide details
+There are no abstractions to hide details.

 Installation